...and we knew God had stayed.

 washed the dust from a sleeping bag in the alley.

-A woman caught it in her mouth like communion.
+A woman caught it in her mouth.

 A man lifted his palms to the sky and sobbed,